joshfrench/radiant-page_fields-extension/README.md

 ## Todo

-Merge in multitype support (datetime, boolean, integer attributes) and conditional tags.
-Document the hooks you'd want to use if you were to create your own extended attribute type.
+Merge in multitype support (datetime, boolean, integer fields) and conditional tags.
+Document the hooks you'd want to use if you were to create your own extended field type.